At a glance

 Accommodations are changes in how something is taught or in the materials used to teach it.
 The goal is to make it possible for a student to work around learning challenges.
 A student with language difficulties might not have to answer questions out loud, for instance.
 But the student would still have to learn the same material as other students.

-Assistive technology is any kind of tool that helps students work around their issues.
-These could include a laptop, voice recognition software or electronic math worksheets.
+Assistive technology is any tool that helps students work around their issues.
+These could include a laptop, voice recognition software, or electronic math worksheets.

-Audiologists are health-care professionals who test for hearing and balance issues.
-An audiologist can rule out hearing loss as a medical reason for a child’s language and listening comprehension issues.
+Audiologists are health care professionals who test for hearing and balance issues.
+An audiologist can rule out hearing loss as a medical reason for a child’s language and issues.